 About

-I was raised on an organic avocado ranch along California’s Gaviota Coast, where the rhythms of the land shaped my earliest sense of time and nourishment.
-Our family grew most of our food—guavas and kiwis over here, and pomegranates, cherimoyas, and peaches over there.
-I knew when each fruit was in season and ripe for the picking.
+Kylie was raised on an organic avocado ranch along California’s Gaviota Coast, where the rhythms of the land shaped her earliest sense of time and nourishment.
+Her family grew most of their food—guavas and kiwis over here, and pomegranates, cherimoyas, and peaches over there.
+She knew when each fruit was in season and ripe for the picking.

-I went on to study Environmental Science and Food Systems at UCLA, and Permaculture Design at SBCC.
-For five years I supported the regenerative agriculture non-profit Kiss The Ground, providing financial, educational and training resources to farmers, ranchers and land stewards.
-Over the years, I would volunteer on farms here and there hearing that distant call back to the land.
+She studied Environmental Science and Food Systems at UCLA, and Permaculture Design and Horticulture at Santa Barbara City College.
+For five years she supported Kiss The Ground, a regenerative agriculture non-profit providing financial, educational and training resources to farmers, ranchers and land stewards.
+Over the last 10 years, she has worked on local farms including White Buffalo Land Trust, Gaviota Givings, and Sweet Wheel Farms.

-My yoga journey began in high school at a small Bikram studio in Santa Barbara.
+Her yoga journey began in high school at a small Bikram studio in Santa Barbara.
 What began as a call to movement and connection, led to a more subtle awakening of heart and spirit.
-After completing my 200-hour yoga teacher training, I continued advanced studies at the Santa Barbara Yoga Center.
-I’ve since built a private yoga practice and teach in community spaces including Yoga Soup, SHiFT Studio, SB Flow Yoga & Wellness, and Santa Barbara Athletic Club.
+After completing her 200-hour yoga teacher training, she continued advanced studies at the Santa Barbara Yoga Center.
+She teaches both privately and in community spaces including Yoga Soup, SHiFT Studio, SB Flow Yoga & Wellness, and Santa Barbara Athletic Club.

-As a former dancer, fluid transitions and embodied expression are at the heart of my teaching.
-Yet it was through deeper inquiry—in reiki, somatic trauma therapy, and meditation—that my work has become less about shape, and more about spirit.
+As a former dancer, fluid transitions and embodied expression are at the heart of her teaching.
+Yet it was through deeper inquiry—in reiki, somatic trauma therapy, and meditation—that her work has become less about shape, and more about spirit.

-At present, I work for Âmevive, a natural wine maker in the Santa Ynez Valley, where I help shepherd the vineyard’s 30 sheep and support holistic land practices.
-I’m drawn to the rhythms of Biodynamic Agriculture and am an active member of the Biodynamic Association of Northern California, where I regularly attend workshops and seasonal gatherings.
+At present,she works for Âmevive, a natural wine grower in the Santa Ynez Valley, where she helps shepherd the vineyard’s 30 sheep and support holistic land practices.
+Rooted in the rhythms of Biodynamic Agriculture, she is an active member of the Biodynamic Association of Northern California, regularly attending workshops and seasonal gatherings.

-Beyond the farm and the yoga mat, I hold space for the sacred rhythms that guide women through brith as a doula.
-I am currently studying to become a midwife, guided by the principles of biodynamics and the belief that each body is a living constellation of memory, spirit, and stars.
+Beyond the farm and the yoga mat, she holds space for the sacred rhythms that guide women through brith as a doula and traditional birthkeeper.

 On warm, sun-kissed days you might find me in a mountain creek, grazing from my basket at the farmer's market, or sharing a nourishing meal with friends.